Neurology · Peripheral Neuropathy

 Treatment

-Initial management includes nocturnal wrist splinting in neutral position.
-Corticosteroid injections provide temporary relief for moderate cases.
-Avoid repetitive strain during recovery.
-Surgical carpal tunnel release is the definitive treatment for persistent symptoms or motor loss.
+Wrist splinting (neutral position) at night is the initial treatment.
+Corticosteroid injections provide temporary relief for acute flares.
+Avoid repetitive wrist flexion during recovery.
+Surgical carpal tunnel release is indicated for persistent symptoms or objective motor weakness.

 Prognosis